The One Thing

 You don’t choose the one thing by planning it;

-you notice it in what keeps calling you back.
+you recognize it in what keeps calling you back.

 The one thing is rarely loud.